Jasmeen1347/Inquisitor/README.md

-Sure!
-Here's your `README.md` in **Markdown syntax**, ready to copy and paste directly into your GitHub repository:

 # 🕵️‍♂️ Inquisitor

 **Inquisitor** is an AI-powered tool that crawls and indexes website content, stores it in a vector database, and allows you to query that content using natural language.
 Perfect for building intelligent internal search systems or chatbot interfaces for your site.